ajlaz/paper-trader/readme.md

 # Paper Trader Application
 This is a paper trading app that allows users to simulate trading stocks without risking real money.
 Users are able to create their account, view their portfolio, and quote, buy, and sell stocks.

+## Usage
+1. Clone the repository
+2. Get the required API key from [AlphaVantage](https://www.alphavantage.co/support/#api-key)
+3. create a `.env` file with the same format as `sample.env` and add your API key (or just run `cp sample.env .env` and replace `ALPHA_VANTAGE_API_KEY` with your API key)
+4. Run `sh run_docker.sh` to build and run the application in a Docker container
+5. The application will now be available at `http://localhost:5002`.
+Check the [health](http://localhost:5002/health) endpoint to make sure the service is running correctly.

 ## Routes

 ### Authentication